wp-plugins/aam-facebook-stick-box/readme.txt

 == Description ==

-- AAM Facebook Stick Box is a simple facebook fan page plugin for wordpress. after install this plugin a facebook logo will be apper to right side of website, when visitor mosue move of the logo then a box will be show which have contain a facebook fan page, visitor can like facebook page from the website.
+- VainCode Facebook Stick Box is a simple facebook fan page plugin for wordpress. after install this plugin a facebook logo will be apper to right side of website, when visitor mosue move of the logo then a box will be show which have contain a facebook fan page, visitor can like facebook page from the website.

 - After install this plugin a new menu added into admin panel named AAM Fb Box.
 Where you can change/set your facebook fan page url.

-- Here is Live Demo: http://rajoshik.com/fb-stick-box/
+- Here is Live Demo: http://demo.vaincode.com/fb-stick-box

 == Installation ==

-- Install from WordPress admin panel >> Plugins >> Add new plugin >> Search for `AAM Facebook Stick Box' plugin.
+- Install from WordPress admin panel >> Plugins >> Add new plugin >> Search for `VainCode Facebook Stick Box' plugin.
 After you install, activate the plug-in.

 - After Successfully Install You can See A New Menu Named AAM FB Box.
 From Where you can set/change Facebook Fan page URL.